girip11/javascript_learning/mdn/4_async_js/3_cooperative_async_javascript.md

 **Note:** `setInterval()` can be implemented using `setTimeout()` by calling it recursively in the callback function.

-* This way we can achieve constant time interval between executions.
+* This the above tachnique (using `setTimeout` to implement `setInterval`) way we can achieve constant time interval between executions.
-* Different interval between execution is possible.
+* Different interval between execution is also possible.

 ## `requestAnimationFrame()`